Call us: 601.957.3101

-What is partition lawsuit?
+What is a partition lawsuit?

-When joint real property owners cannot agree on what do with the commonly owned property, a partition action is the legal mechanism in Mississippi for dividing the respective interests.
+When joint real property owners cannot agree on what to do with the commonly owned property, a partition action is the legal mechanism in Mississippi for dividing the respective interests.
 The partition of commonly owned property is started by one of the co-owners filing a complaint asking the court to divide or sell the property.

 How do I object to a partition?